 Want to know more?
 Then, read on and find out how to do it for yourself!

-What on earth is hair plopping?
+What is hair plopping?

 Hair plopping might sound like it is very technical, but if you have an old t-shirt or pillowcase lying around then you have all the equipment you will need.